 However, you would hardly know you were near such a noisy and busy place when you step foot inside this calm and quiet park.
-We’re very fortunate to live just a short drive away in the village of Port Credit by Lake Ontario.
+When I wrote this article, we only lived a short drive away in the village of Port Credit by Lake Ontario.

 All About Kariya Park in Mississauga